 Do you ever find yourself desperately praying for anxiety to just go away?

-That’s exactly what I thought to myself numerous sleepless nights last year.
-I would try to fall asleep, only to be woken up in terror for no particular reason.
-My chest was tight.
-I felt like I was choking, and I couldn’t breathe at times.
-The cycle would repeat, and eventually I resigned myself to sleep on the couch so I’d stop waking up my wife.
+“I think I’m going to die.”
+That’s what I thought to myself during many sleepless nights last year.
+I’d try to fall asleep, only to wake up in terror for no reason.
+My chest was tight, and I felt like I was choking.
+Sometimes I couldn’t breathe.
+The cycle would repeat, and eventually, I began sleeping on the couch so I’d stop waking up my wife.

 One day, I went to a doctor and explained my chest pain, the trouble falling asleep, and the panic attacks.
 After a couple of tests over a few visits, he diagnosed me with anxiety.
 Can I be honest?
 It made me feel like a failure as a Christian.
 Hadn’t I been praying against this the right way?
 I’m not supposed to deal with this, I would think to myself.
 I’m supposed to have peace and not worry—that’s what Jesus said to do!
 So after meeting with my doctor, I began taking medication and continued praying for anxiety to go away.
 Still, I wasn’t sure what to do next.

 Do you feel the same way?
 Like you’ve tried everything to find peace from anxiety but aren’t sure what to do next?
 Fortunately, I discovered a Bible verse that changed my perspective on anxiety, and I’m confident it can do the same for you.